nobuaki-mzmt/AenictusLivingBridge/README.md

-# README: Data from Independent evolution of a living bridge in the Old World army ant lineage

-## Description of the data and file structure
+# README

-This repository provides access to the data and source code used for this manuscript.
+This repository provides access to the data and source code used for the manuscript, Independent evolution of a living bridge in the Old World army ant lineage.
 This study investigates the living bridge formation in an old-world army ant, _Aenictus_ sp.
-A video clip was manually analyzed using an event logging software BORIS (https://www.boris.unito.it/).
+A video clip was manually analyzed using an event logging software, BORIS (https://www.boris.unito.it/).

 ## Table of Contents
 - analysis